Is Banning China VPN Hindering the Country’s Progress?

 Yes.
-Usually VPN providers offer multi-login feature, allowing users to connect multiple devices through a single account.
+Usually, VPN providers offer a multi-login feature, allowing users to connect multiple devices through a single account.
 The best China VPN will offer at least 3 or more simultaneous logins, so you can secure your laptop, mobile device, tablet, console, and much more through one account.

 Paid vs. Free China VPN service